maxnitze/fomeja/implementations/koselleck/README.md

 ### Vertex-Color

-The Vertex-Color problem describes the question how many colors do I need to color the vertices of a given graph regarding that two vertices, that have a edge connecting them, are not allowed to have the same color.
+The Vertex-Color problem describes the question is there a coloring for the graph regarding that two vertices, that have a edge connecting them, are not allowed to have the same color.

+In extension to the basic problem one can ask for the minimum number of colors needed to color the given graph.

 For example having a class for the vertices with a attribute color marked as variable: